Visit our Eventbrite page, or click

 Applying for a faculty

 The Church Buildings and Growing the Rural Church teams will take you through the process of applying for a faculty.
 We’ll show you how to find the information you need for statements of significance and need, and will discuss some of the pitfalls to avoid.
-This webinar will answer the most common questions asked and there will be a Q&A session as part of this webinar focusing on the process of applying for a faculty, but not individual applications.
+This webinar will answer the most common questions asked and there will be an opportunity for Q&A on the application process, but not individual applications.

 How to write a survey